-Within the general field of healthcare, Software as a Medical Device or SaMD is a particular new category of software resource with a specialized role.
+Within the general field of healthcare, Software as a Medical Device, or SaMD, is a particularly new category of software resource with a specialized role.
 Understanding more about what SaMD is and how it works can benefit a company looking at acquiring healthcare solutions.

 What is SaMD?

-Another group with an interest in SaMD is the U.S. Food and Drug Administration – the FDA has released various guidelines on SaMD that will help control the process of using this type of software in the field.
+Another group with an interest in SaMD is the U.S. Food and Drug Administration.
+The FDA has released various guidelines relating to SaMD that aim to help control the process of using this type of software in the field.
 The Software as a Medical Device Working Group (WG) — formed in 2013 by the IMDRF and chaired by the FDA — was created to develop guidance supporting innovation as well as access to safe and effective SaMDs throughout the world.

-Various FDA SaMD guidelines work to make more universal consistent rules for software classified as Software as a Medical Device.
+The FDA has developed various guidelines in efforts to make more universal, consistent rules for software classified under Software as a Medical Device.

-Given the uniqueness of SaMD and the proposed framework, one question asked by the regulating groups has to do with whether or not there is any impact on currently regulated devices or any possible adverse consequences?” ask the regulating groups as one of eight essential aspects of guidance for SaMD.
+Given the uniqueness of SaMD and the proposed framework, one question asked by the regulating groups has to do with whether or not there is any impact on currently regulated devices or any possible adverse consequences.

 SaMD Life Cycle

 In general, the makers of SaMD products are supposed to be gathering specific kinds of information, analyzing that data, and delivering it along with the software as evidence that the software in question has been designed for safety and effectiveness.

 No matter what medical field SaMD is a part of, whether it’s oncology, radiology, or general patient care, the interface must support clinical work in specific ways.
 The software should be fully documented to identify its role and its place within the clinical environment.